runwayml/learn/docs/how-to/use-models.md

 ### Run Models with Remote GPU
-Running a model with remote GPU [uses credits](https://support.runwayml.com/credits-and-plans/how-much-does-runway-cost), but the model runs much faster than when using your computer's local CPU.
+Running a model with Remote GPU [uses credits](https://support.runwayml.com/credits-and-plans/how-much-does-runway-cost), but the model runs much faster than when using your computer's local CPU.
+Some models are only available for Remote GPU and not available to download locally.

----
 Related Technical Support Resources:
 * [Remote GPU](https://support.runwayml.com/en/articles/3059347-remote-gpu)
 * [How Much Does RunwayML Cost?](https://support.runwayml.com/en/articles/3000086-how-much-does-runwayml-cost)